-UWE Bristol will award the Honorary Degree of Master of Business Administration to Gerald Lee in recognition of his leadership and transformation of St Monica Trust and for its role in providing groundbreaking services to the elderly and those with dementia.
+UWE Bristol will award the Honorary Degree of Doctor of Science to Dr Paul Leinster CBE in recognition of his leadership role in protecting the environment of England and Wales.

-The Honorary Degree will be conferred at the Awards Ceremony of the Faculty of Business and Law on Tuesday 24 June at Bristol Cathedral.
+The Honorary Degree will be conferred at the Awards Ceremony of the Faculty of Environment and Technology on Tuesday 24 July at Bristol Cathedral.

 Paul has attended schools across the world, in Berlin, Belfast, Edinburgh, Cambridge and Cyprus.
 He went on to graduate in Chemistry from Imperial College in 1974.
 He then moved from the Chemistry Department - part of the Royal College of Science - into the Civil Engineering Department – part of the City and Guilds Institute.
 Paul gained a PhD in Environmental Engineering in 1977.
 In 1991, he was awarded an MBA from Cranfield School of Management.

 Dr Leinster's previous employers include SmithKline Beecham, Schering Agrochemicals and BP International.

 In 1998, Dr Leinster joined the Environment Agency as Director of Environmental Protection.
 From 2004, he was Director of Operations and in 2008 he became the Agency's Chief Executive.
 The Environment Agency has around 11,500 staff and an annual budget of £1.1 billion.
 In this role, Dr Leinster has advanced the concept of modern environmental regulation, developing techniques and approaches that have been recognised within government and internationally as cutting edge.